 The Nurse Aide training course focuses on preparing adults for the Certificated Nurse Aide exam.
 BRCP’s course is offered at BRCP in the evenings.
 The course follows the Indiana Department of Health curriculum standards and after completion of the coursework, a certification exam will be offered at BRCP.

-The Length of the course is four weeks.
+The Length of the course is six weeks.

-Funding available for enrollment in this course is Individual- Private Pay, WIA, and WorkIN.
+Funding available for enrollment in this course is Individual- Private Pay, WIOA, and WorkIN.

 Indiana Nurse Aide Certification.